Skip to main content

 Make a list of everyday examples of oscillatory motion you have experienced.
 What commonalities do you notice between them?
 How common do you think oscillatory motion is in the real world?

 Oscillatory motion occurs when an object is displaced away from a stable equilibrium such that a net force acts to return the object to this resting position.
 The forces that lead to oscillatory motion are typically called restoring forces.
-A restoring force always acts against an object’s displacement from equilibrium to bring the system back to that equilibrium.
+A restoring force always acts opposite an object’s displacement from equilibrium.
 Hooke’s Law, in which the force is directly proportional to displacement, is the canonical example restoring force.

 References References

-Figure 6.1.1 by Ideophagous published by Wikimedia Commons, the free media repository under Creative Commons Attribution-Share Alike 4.0 International.
+Pendulum Figure by Ideophagous published by Wikimedia Commons, the free media repository under Creative Commons Attribution-Share Alike 4.0 International.